 4. A partnership (including a registered limited liability partnership) organized under M.G.L. c.
 108A, provided the partnership has no provisions limiting or eliminating the licensee's liability for intentional torts or negligence; or

-5. An organization similar to those organizations described in 243 CMR 2.07(22)(a)1. through 4. and organized under a comparable law of any other United States jurisdiction.
+5. An organization similar to those organizations described in 243 CMR 2.07(22)(a)1 through 4 and organized under a comparable law of any other United States jurisdiction.

 (b) Nothing in 243 CMR 2.07(22) shall prohibit a licensee from practicing medicine as an employee of a licensed health care facility.

-(23) ExceptionExemption for Reports of Drug or Alcohol Misuse to the Board under M.G.L. c.
+(23) Exemption for Reports of Drug or Alcohol Misuse to the Board under M.G.L. c.
 112, § 5F.

 (a) Requirements for Reporting Exception to Apply.
-A health care provider (reporter), as defined by M.G.L. c.
+A health care provider , as defined by M.G.L. c.
 111, § 1, who is required to report a physician to the Board pursuant to M.G.L. c.
-112, § 5F, is exempt from filing such a report if all three four of the following conditions are present:
+112, § 5F, is exempt from filing such a report if all four of the following conditions are present:

 1. Reasonable Basis to Believe Impairment.
-The reporter health care provider has a reasonable basis to believe that the physician is or has been impaired by, dependent upon or misusing alcohol or drugs such that a report could be required under M.G.L. c.
+The health care provider has a reasonable basis to believe that the physician is or has been impaired by, dependent upon or misusing alcohol or drugs such that a report could be required under M.G.L. c.
 112, § 5F, and that the physician has not violated any other Board statute or regulation as set forth in M.G.L. c.
 112, § 5 or 243 CMR 1.00 through 3.00; and

 2. No Violation of Law or Regulation.
 The physician has not violated any Board statute or regulations, including M.G.L. c.
 94C, set forth in M.G.L. c.
 112, § 5 or 243 CMR 1.00 through 3.00; and

-2. No Allegation of Patient Harm or Impairment at the Workplace or While on Call.
-The physician's involvement with alcohol or drugs has not involved an allegation of patient harm or any impairment occurring at the workplace or while the physician is “on call; and
+3. No Allegation of Patient Harm or Impairment at the Workplace or While on Call.
+The physician's involvement with alcohol or drugs has not involved an allegation of patient harm or any impairment occurring at the workplace or while the physician is “on call;” and

-34. Confirmation of Compliance with the Treatment Program.
-The physician is currently in compliance with a drug or alcohol program, approved under 243 CMR 2.07(23)(b), and the health care provider obtains direct confirmation from such drug or alcohol program, within 30 days of acquiring the Reasonable Basis to Believe under 243 CMR 2.07(23)(a), that the physician is in compliance with such program.
-If the reporter health care provider fails to obtain direct confirmation from such program or if the physician at any time fails to comply with such program, the exception exemption to the reporting requirement set forth in 243 CMR 2.07(23) ceases and the health care provider must report the impairment as required by M.G.L. c.
+4. Confirmation of Compliance with the Treatment Program.
+The physician is currently in compliance with a drug or alcohol program, approved under 243 CMR 2.07(23)(b), and the health care provider obtains direct confirmation from such drug or alcohol program, within 30 days of acquiring the “reasonable basis to believe” under 243 CMR 2.07(23)(a), that the physician is in compliance with such program.
+If the health care provider fails to obtain direct confirmation from such program or if the physician at any time fails to comply with such program, the exemption to the reporting requirement set forth in 243 CMR 2.07(23) ceases and the health care provider must report the impairment as required by M.G.L. c.
 112, § 5F.

 (b) Requirements for drug or alcohol program to qualify for 243 CMR 2.07(23).